divio/divio-cloud-docs/how-to/deploy.rst

 ..  admonition:: Limitations

     Some limitations apply to the current version of this functionality.
-In order to import a repository, at the time of import:
+At the time of import:

     * you will need to enable write access on the repository's deploy key